calad0i/da4ml/README.md

 Getting Started
 ---------------

-See the [Getting Started](https://calad0i.github.io/da4ml/getting_started.html) guide for a quick introduction to using da4ml.
+- See the [Getting Started](https://calad0i.github.io/da4ml/getting_started.html) guide for a quick introduction to using da4ml.
+- See [JEDI-linear](https://github.com/calad0i/JEDI-linear) project which is based on da4ml